 Stop what you’re doing and make this healthy candy bar recipe!
-The ingredients are nutritious and taste better than any unhealthy popular candy bar.
-Even your most skeptical friends and family will like this one.
+The ingredients are nutritious and even your most skeptical friends and family will like this one.

 *Mindyfresh is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.